cdcihub/oda-runners/README.md

 ![Diagram](Diagram.png)

+## Credits

+we loose uniqueness credits by providing the capacity to reduce data with a click of a button

+compute contributors loose credit since their resources are leveraged for common good without clear attribution

 ## Communicating Distributed Workflows

 * *How do we organize communication in the federation, e.g. between the platform and the workers?*